HazyResearch/ThunderKittens/examples/based/demo/README.md

-Here we provide a demo for running inference for pretrained [Based architecture language models](https://arxiv.org/abs/2402.18668) using TK kernels on an NVidia H100 GPU.
+Here we provide a demo for running inference for pretrained [Based architecture language models](https://arxiv.org/abs/2402.18668) using TK kernels on an NVidia H100 GPU!

 Setup python environments:
 ```bash